Education and Workforce Development Cabinet Secretary Thomas O. Zawacki

 He and his wife, Debbie, reside in Georgetown.
 They have two daughters and four grandchildren.

-Beth is no stranger to Kentucky state government.
-She worked in the Kentucky Workforce Development Cabinet from 1990 – 1996 before working for the federal government.
-She began her state government career in the Governor’s Office where she worked in policy and budget from 1987 – 1990.
+Before moving to the federal government, Brinly worked for Kentucky state government from 1990–1996 in the Kentucky Workforce Development Cabinet where she was the executive director of the Office of School-to-Work and an assistant to the cabinet’s secretary.
+She began her state government career in 1987 in the Governor’s Office where she worked in policy and budget.

 Beth earned a bachelor of science degree from the University of Louisville in 1986 and a masters of education from Pennsylvania State University in 2004.